ethereum/hevm/doc/src/dstest-tutorial.md

 ## Test Cases that Must Always Revert

 Hevm assumes that a test case should not always revert.
-If you have such a test case, Hevm will warn you and return a FAIL.
+If you have such a test case, hevm will warn you and return a FAIL.
 For example this toy contract:

 ```solidity
 pragma solidity ^0.8.19;